 Figure 7 shows the .632+ bootstrap errors (replications = 100) when noise is introduced into the reflectance values of the BVS selected bands.
 Changing the reflectance values has a more pronounced effect on the misclassification error of BT.
 The misclassification error rate of RF remains below 8% for all noise levels, while the error rates for BT are all above 8%.
-RF has a minimum error of 6.77% and a maximum error of 7.80% compared with the original misclassification error of 11.82% compared with the original misclassification error of 11.82%
+RF has a minimum error of 6.77% and a maximum error of 7.80% compared with the original misclassification error of 6.14%.
+In contrast, BT has a minimum error of 9.23% and a maximum error of 11.82% compared with the original misclassification error of 7.54%.